Configuration Lifecycle

 Change Set is an optional layer for parallel development.
 When multiple stories are in progress inside the same package, each developer opens a Change Set that tracks exactly which entities were touched.
 This enables independent, story-level releases without waiting for other work to finish.

-Package is the immutable artifact produced by a build.
+Deployment Artifact is the immutable artifact produced by a build.
 It contains the configuration content exactly as it was at build time.

 Installed Package is the record created when a package is installed into a target environment.
 It provides the deployment history, version tracking, and drift detection for each environment.